labri-progress/AIFEX/dashboard/views/documentation/doc-website.md

 * event (required).
 We handle the following kinds: "change", "click", "input", "scroll", "submit", "keypress", "keyup", "keydown", "reset", "drag", "drop", "mousedown", "mouseup"
 * css or xpath (required).
 A CSS or XPath selector used to identify the target of the event.
 * code (optional): If the event is "keypress", "keyup" or "keydown", this field specifies the code of the key.
 This is the physical key that was pressed, and not the character.
 For example, the key Enter from the numpad has a different code than the standard Enter key.
 * key (optional): If the event is "keypress", "keyup" or "keydown",This field is related to the character that was typed.
 For example, if the key attribute is set to Enter, both numpad Enter and standard Enter will me matched by the rule.
+* attributeName (optional): The target must have the specified attribute defined in order to be selected.

 ### Output definition